 Minimizing your belongings is only the beginning.
 You’ll also need to decide if you want to sell, donate, lend, scan and shred, store, and/or throw stuff away.
-Check out How to Declutter and Downsize Before Moving Abroad for some helpful tips and tricks that’ll make this process easier for you!
+If you need some helpful tips and tricks to make this process easier check out our piece on how to declutter and downsize before moving abroad.

 Your pet is a part of your family.
 This is why deciding what to do with them during your planning process can be the most difficult and agonizing thing on your moving list.

 Pets don’t have to be an obstacle to moving abroad.
 Most countries will let you bring them over as long as you meet their necessary guidelines.
 Requirements typically include making sure your pet has its vaccinations, health certificate, medical records, and is microchipped.
 Some countries require pets to remain in quarantine for a period of time too.
 For more details we have an ultimate guide to moving abroad with pets with even more information.